How Singing Can Make You Healthy And Happy

 Singing Is Your Birthright

 Singing belongs to everyone, not just a selected few.
-And because singing can make you healthy and happy, now is the time to claim that right and to fill your heart and soul with song.
+And because singing can aid in keeping you healthy and happy, now is the time to claim that right and to fill your heart and soul with song.

 You can even write your own song ( compose ), by adding a melody to your very thoughts.
 You can make up any melody you like.
-Don't judge your composition.
-Sing your words and thoughts freely and make it fun.
+Don't judge your composition and your song doesn't have to be perfect.
+Once your song is complete, sing your words and thoughts freely and make it fun.

 When I teach new students to sing, I ask each one to introduce themselves by singing their first and last name.
 The second step to get each one to sing is to add to their name what it is they love to do.